 A: The optimization will be determined based on each individual value provided per invocation.

 Q: How do Divisions help?
-What are the best practices for including Divisions on filters.
+What are the best practices for including Divisions on filter?

 A: Divisions is a feature that you can use to physically partition data.
-Divisions makes sense when you query data according to the partition key (the field that determines in which division to place a record).
-For more information, see https://help.salesforce.com/HTViewHelpDoc?id=overview_of_divisions.htm&language=en_US
+Division makes sense when you query data according to the partition key (the field that determines in which division to place a record).
+For more information, see Organize Data with Divisions

 Q: What approach should I follow to test selectivity?